 In order to book a diary slot for your portrait I request a 30% non-refundable deposit.
 I will keep in touch with you and let you know when I commence your portrait.
 I will discuss the details of the commission with you and we will confirm the reference photo I will be using.
 The timeline for completion and delivery will be confirmed.
 I will draw an outline sketch of the chosen photo for you to review and approve.
 If you require the portrait for a particular date please get in touch as early as possible and ideally at least 8 weeks before the date so that I can do my best to plan my work schedule to meet your requirements.

-Upon completion of the drawing I will request the outstanding fee balance is paid via electronic bank transfer or cheque.
+Upon completion of the drawing I will request the outstanding fee balance is paid via electronic bank transfer.
 Once the payment is received I will send you the finished drawing.